Ak-wizone/recov/replit.md

 **File Processing**: `XLSX` library for Excel import/export; `Multer` for file uploads.
 **Frontend Libraries**: `date-fns` for date manipulation, `lucide-react` for icons, `class-variance-authority` and `clsx` for styling, `wouter` for routing, `recharts` for data visualization.
 **Authentication**: `bcrypt` for password hashing, `express-session` for session management.
+**Email Service**: `nodemailer` for email delivery with support for Gmail OAuth2 and SMTP providers.